Chen-Wang-CUHK/ExHiRD-DKG/README.md

 The standard Macro-averaged F1@5 (i.e. Macro std_F1@5) and F1@M (i.e. Macro std_F1@M) are reported in the paper.

-# Download our final predictions
+# Download our raw final predictions
 You can download our [raw final predictions](https://www.dropbox.com/s/29wu7omj1vnsbxb/ExHiRD_final_predictions.zip?dl=1) of our ExHiRD-h and ExHiRD-s methods for the four testing datasets.
 In the folder, `historyK` means the window size of exclusive search is set as K. The prediction post-processing is integrated in `evaluation_utils.py` including removing duplicated predictions, restricting the maximum number of single-word predictions (if set), and filtering predictions which contain dot, comma, or unk token.